NL12143/sp-dev-column-formatting/samples/generic-project-management/README.md

-<BR># Customise SharePoint Online Columns Using JSON - Column Formatting
+# Customise SharePoint Online Columns Using JSON - Column Formatting

-### Risk Register columns formatting
+## Risk Register columns formatting
 Risk register where there are two columns formatted <BR>
 1) ‘Risk Score’ (a calculated column) is formatted based on the condition and <BR>
 2) ‘Risk Status’ is formatted with icons/change. <BR>